 (Note: I’ve also included a few links to extra resources to give further context.
 And if you’re wondering where I shop for Nootropics these days, it’s Nootropics Depot)

 What are Nootropics?

-Nootropics are a topic most have little knowledge of outside of scare articles in mass-market publications, most bemoaning the abuse of Adderall and Ritalin by college students as giving them an unfair advantage.
+Nootropics are a topic most have little knowledge of outside of scare articles in mass-market publications, most bemoaning the abuse of Adderall, Ritalin, and Modafinil by college students as giving them an unfair advantage.
 After about a decade of this kind of chatter came the movie Limitless and suddenly nootropics became a topic of interest to a more mainstream audience.

 Limitless is a movie about an experimental drug – NZT-48 – that gave users mental superpowers, tunnel vision, and a host of methamphetamine blackout inspired side-effects.
 It showed the main character transforming from a slacker to a prolific writer overnight simply by taking the pill.
 He then proceeds to become a stock market prodigy and eventually after some drama becomes a candidate for the US Senate.
 Many viewers were enchanted by the idea of genius in pill form and started scouring the internet for a similar remedy.

 As a supplier of nootropics, I’ve fielded countless inquiries from people looking for the silver bullet that will turn them into a genius without effort.
 I hate to be the bearer of bad news, but such a product does not and can not ever exist, though with the bad news also comes the good: what does exist on the market does give the majority of users a significant benefit without any of the side-effects that Limitless used as a plot device.
 Before I get into any more detail on this, let me list some of the various categories of nootropics and how they function.